 The success of a small business largely depends on its ability to stay competitive.
 But what does this mean, exactly?
 There’s only so much businesses can do to improve the quality of their products or services.
 The same goes for the strategic structure of their advertisements or their presence on different digital platforms.
 So, what gives one business a competitive edge over another?
 The answer is productivity or efficiency.
 Unlike quality and marketing, improving productivity and efficiency is an endless battle.

 Hence, the act of staying competitive means staying as productive and efficient as possible.
 This is how businesses outperform each other.
 After all, improving productivity and efficiency has a host of benefits.
-Notable examples include higher profit margins, higher customer satisfaction, and more opportunities for growth.
+Notable examples include higher profit margins, higher customer satisfaction, and more growth opportunities.